Cook Eat Well

 Home » Sides

-3-Ingredient Paleo Cranberry Sauce
+3-Ingredient Cranberry Sauce Recipe

 3 ingredient cranberry sauce - make it in 15 minutes!

-3-ingredient paleo cranberry sauce is so easy and takes just 15 minutes from start to finish.
+This 3-ingredient cranberry sauce is so easy and takes just 15 minutes from start to finish.
 Once you try this simple cranberry orange sauce it will become a family favorite on your holiday table!

 3-Ingredient Paleo Cranberry Sauce made with fresh cranberries